livecomsjournal/article_templates/information_for_authors.md

 ## Getting started

 To get started with our template, clone [this repository](https://github.com/livecomsjournal/article_templates) by clicking the "clone or download button" and download a `.zip` file.
 Then navigate to the `templates` directory, copy the files to where you will be working, and get started!

-##
+## After Forking

-After forking, edit `your.README.md` and move it to `READ.md`, and you are set to write the article in your own repostitory.
+Edit `your.README.md` and move it to `READ.md`, and you are set to write the article in your own repostitory.
 You can also delete the `example.tex` files that don't match your article type.